KnowledgeForge/keymaker/docs/content/0.1.0/docs/formatting-and-control-flow/index.md

 # Advanced Prompt Formatting and Control Flow

-In this section, we will explore advanced prompt formatting and plain control flow with KeyMaker.
+In this section, we will explore advanced prompt formatting and plain control flow with Keymaker.

 ## Advanced Prompt Formatting

-KeyMaker provides powerful and flexible ways to format prompts.
+Keymaker provides powerful and flexible ways to format prompts.
 You can use the `.format()` method to generate completions based on the order of arguments, named arguments, or even dynamic arguments using callables and generators.
 Here's an example:

 ```python
 from keymaker import Prompt, Completion, CompletionConfig